alexabush/problemSolving/codeRust/trees/nthHighest/readme.md

 in-order traversal is sorted in ascending order so to find the nth highest node, we can scan the tree in descending order via reverse inorder traversal.

+inorder traversal is always sorted in ascending order